eff-bee/imp-capstone/README.md

 #####    d.
 Determine which Regression algorithm will best work with data to produce model
 #####    e.
 Evaluate models to determine best performing on test data
 #####    f.
 Hyperparameter tuning to improve chances of better performance

+Now these features are definitely not enough to accurately determine the price at which a Used car of Manufacture | and Model y will be sold, other factors like Trim, Maintenace/Service history, Accident history, Scoff & Dents, Prevailing interest Rate, etc have an impact.
+However getting that record from Kaggle is not easy.